twesigomwedavid/linux-and-R-intro/assignments/assessment-2024.md

 Run the command:

 ```
-bcftools norm -f hg38_chr19.fasta NA19017_ldlr.vcf -o NA19017.norm.vcf
+bcftools norm -f hg38_chr19.fasta NA19017_ldlr.vcf -o NA19017_ldlr.norm.vcf
 ```

 4. What does the command above do?
-5. Check the positions **11092202** and **11092205** again?
+5. Check the positions **11092202** and **11092205** again but this time from the NA19017_ldlr.norm.vcf file?
 Are the REF and ALT alleles the same as before (as in NA19017_ldlr.vcf)?
 If not, could you explain what’s different?

 ### Exercise 3:

 The variant calling from exercise 2 was only for NA19017.

-1. Modify the first _bcftools_ command from Exercise 2 to perform multi-sample variant calling on all the BAM files in the **ldlr_lwk** folder (be sure to include the AD flag).
+1. Modify the first _bcftools_ command from exercise 2 to perform multi-sample variant calling on all the BAM files in the **ldlr_lwk** folder (be sure to include the AD flag).
 Save the output VCF file as **ldlr_lwk_multisample.vcf**
 2. Normalise the variants in ldlr_lwk_multisample.vcf using **bcftools norm** and save the output to ldlr_lwk_multisample.norm.vcf (see the command used in exercise 2 for reference)